matheus-vieira/matheus-vieira.github.io/source/_questions_2025_dotnet/question-5.md

 ---
 layout: question
-title: What is the purpose of the Global Assembly Cache (GAC) in .NET Framework?
+title: Which .NET technology is best suited for building cross-platform web applications?
 options:
-- Share assemblies across multiple applications
+- WPF
-- Store temporary files
+- ASP.NET Web Forms
-- Manage user settings
+- ASP.NET Core
-- Handle network connections
+- WinForms
-answer: 1
+answer: 3
-explanation: The GAC is a machine-wide code cache that stores assemblies specifically designated to be shared by several applications on the computer.
-It provides versioning, security, and integrity checking.
+explanation: "ASP.NET Core is a cross-platform, open-source framework for building modern web applications and APIs.
+It runs on Windows, macOS, and Linux, providing high performance and flexibility."
 ---